09 May 7:00 pm

 Have you ever wondered what it was like to jump out of a plane and just fly?
 Fraser Corsan, the World Record holder for Fastest Speed Flown in a Wingsuit, will share his experiences of jumping from an aircraft at 35,508ft and travelling at over 249mph!

-A curry supper is available from the The Museum of Flying's Apache Cafe team from 6pm (vegetarian meal also offered).
-Curry suppers are limited to 60, so book now to avoid disappointment.
+A curry supper is also available from the Apache Cafe at 6pm.
+Spaces are limited so book in advance to avoid disappointment.